appliedontolab/MITE/README.md

 # MITE
-This repository is relative to the research project **MITE - Make it explicit: Documenting interpretations of literary fictions with conceptual formal models** (2023-2025) funded by the European Union -- Next Generation EU.
+This repository is relative to the research project **MITE - Make it explicit: Documenting interpretations of literary fictions with conceptual formal models** (2023-2025) funded by the European Union – Next Generation EU, Mission 4, Component 1, CUP B53D2302883000
 Visit the **Website** of the project at: https://www.loa.istc.cnr.it/mite/

 Content of the repository: